-- If you're a jet-setter: The Capital One® Venture® Rewards Credit Card is a flexible travel rewards card that charges no foreign transaction fees and waives its annual fee of $95 the first year.
-You'll get a sign-up bonus of 50,000 miles, worth $500 in travel rewards, if you spend $3,000 on purchases in the first 3 months as a cardholder.
+- If you're a jet-setter: The Capital One® Venture® Rewards Credit Card is a flexible travel rewards card that charges no foreign transaction fees has an annual fee of $95.
+You'll get an intro bonus of 100,000 miles when you spend $20,000 in 12 months, worth $1,000 towards travel (or 50,000 miles, worth $500 in travel rewards, if you spend $3,000 on purchases in the first 3 months as a cardholder).

 - If you want a simple rewards structure: The Citi® Double Cash Card - 18 month BT offer from our partner, provides cash back at the same rate for every purchase: 1% back when you buy an item, and another 1% back when you pay it off.
 That makes it easy to both rack up and use rewards, on everything from travel to groceries, without having to understand complex redemption programs.

 - If you're a college student: The Discover it® Student Cash Back card lets college students take advantage of rewards, including an exclusive offer available to new cardmembers to match on all the cash back you earn in your first year with the card.
 The rewards rate is solid: 5% back in rotating categories such as grocery stores, restaurants and gas stations up to the quarterly maximum when you activate, plus 1% back on all other purchases.